auth0/docs/articles/hooks/guides/create-hooks-using-dashboard.md

   ![Create Hook Dialog](/media/articles/hooks/create-new-hook.png)

-  * **Name**: The name for your new Hook
+  * **Name**: The name for the new Hook
-  * **Hook**: The extensibility point associated with your Hook
+  * **Hook**: The extensibility point associated with the Hook

-  Click **Create** to create your Hook.
+  Click **Create** to create the Hook.

-  At this point, you will see your newly-created Hook listed under its associated extensibility point.
+  At this point, you will see the newly-created Hook listed under its associated extensibility point.

 :::panel New Hooks
 For any given extensibility point, you may create multiple Hooks.
 However, you may only have **one** Hook enabled per extensibility point at any given time.